 In addition to still photography, the D780 makes use of the sensor and CPU combination to deliver exceptionally good video performance.
 Using either the full-frame area or a DX crop area, UHD 4K video recording may be accomplished at frame rates of 30p, 25, or 24p; in addition, Full HD 1080p video recording can be accomplished at frame rates of up to 120p for slow-motion playback.

-It is possible to store files on the internal memory cards of the camera or to send them as an uncompressed file to an optional external recorder through the HDMI out port.
+It is possible to store files on the internal memory cards of the camera or to send them as an uncompressed files to an optional external recorder through the HDMI out port.

 To complete the video capabilities, the D780 incorporates the N-Log gamma, which allows for the capture of flat-looking footage that enhances dynamic range and color grading flexibility during post-production.
 HLG (Hybrid Log-Gamma) is another technique that may be utilized to create high dynamic range video.